-When you work with the Tom Kiley Personal Injury Law team in Boston and Andover, you’ll see what it’s like to work with a team that comes from true experience.
+When you work with the Tom Kiley Personal Injury Law team in Massachusetts, you’ll see what it’s like to work with a team that comes from true experience.
 The confidence we bring to the table having been through just about every personal injury case type and situation you can think of.
 You can rest assured that the difference we make is about how we handle your case.
 It’s about the difference that attention to detail makes in your outcome.
 About how that we will never settle for less if it is in your best interests to take a case to litigation in court.
 And about how that we will never back down in the face of the significant legal power that insurance carriers wield.

 Tom Kiley has a long history of fighting serious cases.
 His case leading to a settlement for families with leukemia even inspired the timeless classic : A Civil Action … Learn More